Why These Are the 25 Best Sales Books You'll Ever Need

 What's the difference between SPIN Selling and Gap Selling?

 SPIN Selling is a questioning framework focused on diagnosing a problem the customer already knows they have.
-Gap Selling is a more holistic process focused on defining the gap between the customer's current and future state, making them aware of a problem's impact they might not fully appreciate.
-Gap Selling is arguably a modern evolution of SPIN's principles.
+Gap Selling is a more holistic process that focuses on defining the gap between the customer's current and future states, making them aware of a problem's impact that they might not fully appreciate.
+Gap Selling is arguably a modern evolution of the SPIN Selling principles.

 Are old sales books by legends like Zig Ziglar still worth reading?